bronoman/doc_to_slides_generator/README.md

 8) Select VIEW -> STACKDRIVER LOGGING from the menu to observe the progress (press play button)
 ## Known Limitations
 * Input URL hardcoded, see line 6
-* Name of presentation hardcoded, see line 7

 Initial beta version.
 Feel free to PR.
 ## License